State Retiree WE MATTER Car Rally II

 The red lights and the flashing police cars broke us up a little bit, but all that caused was major gridlock around Church Circle.
 No one could go anywhere.
 It was a good feeling.
 We made Annapolis stand still because the circle was filled with State Retirees honking, yelling, waving signs out of windows and blasting air guns.
 I don’t think Annapolis has ever been treated to a group off ticked of senior citizens like we were today.
 According to the sign-up sheet we had 18 people participating in today’s car rally and about 15 cars (think if we had more!) the police in the cars would have had to get out of those flashing vehicles and direct traffic!
 Maybe next time…..

 I would like to personally thank everyone who showed up and waved and honked on behalf of themselves, this movement and all the seniors who could not make it today:

-Pictures (courtesy of Vickie Agro and Mary Frye) and a video will be uploaded shortly, but for right now all I can offer is my recap and my thanks.
+Pictures (courtesy of Vickie Agro and Mary Frye) and a video is uploaded in the Member section.
+All I can offer is my recap and my thanks.
 Thank you everyone.

 Remember - We Matter

 What a beautiful morning.
 I arrived at Graul’s at 8:30am to prepare for our State Retiree We Matter Car Rally and there were State Retiree cars already on the parking lot!
 People were out decorating their cars with signs and balloons ready to let Annapolis know that we were not going away.
 And cars kept coming!
 The turnout was amazing.
 HATS OFF to the State retirees who came to this car rally.
 All in all we had about 35 cars filling up the parking lot.
 And some cars had three or four people with signs to hold up in the car!
 I felt humbled that so many came out to fight for their prescription drug coverage.
 Personally I want to thank each and every one of you for your commitment to this cause.
 We received a blessing before we got started and everyone then hopped into their cars.